This Page

 The Ptolemaic system, formulated in the 2nd century, which, though considered incorrect today, still manages to calculate the correct positions for the planets to a very useful degree of accuracy.
 It is interesting to note that Ptolemy, himself, in his Almagest points out that any model for describing the motions of the planets is merely a mathematical device, and, since there is no actual way to know which is true, the simplest model that gets the right numbers should be used.

 The stars are in fact much farther away than was assumed in ancient times, which is why stellar parallax is only detectable with telescopes.
 But the geocentric model was assumed to be a simpler, better explanation for the lack of parallax.
-The rejection of the heliocentric view was apparently quite strong, as the following passage from Plutarch suggests (On the Apparent Face in the Orb of the Moon):
+The rejection of the heliocentric view was apparently quite strong.
+One of the contemporaries of Aristarchus, the Stoic Cleanthes called for the indictment of Aristarchusas.
+The following passages from Plutarch (On the Apparent Face in the Orb of the Moon):

-"[ Cleanthes, a contemporary of Aristarchus] thought it was the duty of the Greeks to indict Aristarchus of Samos on the charge of impiety for putting in motion the Hearth of the universe [i.e. the earth], . . . supposing the heaven to remain at rest and the earth to revolve in an oblique circle, while it rotates, at the same time, about its own axis."
+“Cleanthes thought it was the duty of the Greeks to indict Aristarchus of Samos on the charge of impiety for putting in motion the Hearth of the Universe, this being the effect of his attempt to save the phenomena by supposing heaven to remain at rest and the Earth to revolve in an oblique circle, while it rotates, at the same time, about its own axis.”

-Thus the religious dogma and the mathematical analysis, both, condemned Aristarchus and his teaching that the Earth circles around the Sun.
+Thus despite Aristarchus success in proving his propositions for the widely adapted method of measuring planet diameters and distances, the religious dogma and the ongoing success of the adopted mathematical analysis, both, condemned Aristarchus and his teaching that the Earth circles around the Sun.

 Archimedes on the view of Aristarchus

-Aristarchus’ book on the planetary system with the Sun in the center did not survive, and we know of it only through references to its content, chiefly by Archimedes.
+Aristarchus’ book on the planetary system with the Sun in the center did not survive, and we know of it onlyarchimedes.jpg through references to its content, chiefly by acclaimed scientist Archimedes.

-The Archimedes' screw was operated by hand and could raise water efficiently
+was operated by hand and could raise water efficiently Click pic or here

 As Archimedes said, the view of Aristarchus conflicted with the common teaching of the astronomers, and he also quoted it only to put it aside disapprovingly.